 Be sure to hover over each image you love and save to Pinterest!
 All product sources are listed throughout the post and at the end.
-I will be sharing the reveal of our all new laundry room in the coming weeks so you may subscribe here to receive it directly.

 For those of you who are new to The Greenspring Home blog, this small space used to be our laundry room.
 The laundry room was completely non-functional and we couldn’t even fit our washer and dryer next to each other.
 There used to be a long hallway leading to our previous bathroom and the laundry room was tucked in the back.
 Ultimately we decided to actually knock down the wall of the hallway which gave us more space for the bathroom and an open concept laundry room.

 Just dreadful, wasn’t it?!
 We kicked off this project in full force with one full day of demolition, and we did it ourselves to save a few thousand dollars.
 Here is proof!
 Can you tell my husband is a fan of Chip Gaines from HGTV’s Fixer Upper?

 After demolition, our contractor took over the rest of the project.
 He first framed out this wall extension.
 Why on earth would we extend the wall out?
 Well I fell in love with wall mounted faucets on Pinterest, and I asked our contractor if we could have one.
 Initially the answer was no because this is an exterior wall which means the plumbing pipes would likely freeze over the winter.
 Maryland temperatures get down to zero degrees at times!